Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 python -m pip install pre-commit
 ```

-Additionally, for testing back compatibility with legacy versions of Pytorch Lightning, you also have to download all saved version-checkpoints from the public AWS storage.
+Additionally, for testing back compatibility with legacy versions of Pytorch Lightning, you also need to download all saved version-checkpoints from the public AWS storage.
 Run the following script to get all saved version-checkpoints:

 ```bash
 cd legacy